 With 2017 behind you, do you wish you could have planned ahead for some of the trouble it threw at you?
 No one is ever 100% prepared for anything, but it’s good to be at at least 90%.
 Take a few hours, look back on the year that has gone, and plan the upcoming year in terms of finances, projects, staffing, marketing, and logistics.

 When you look back on the top ten most stressful things that has happened in the past year, is you client not paying their invoice on time the root of a lot of them?
 If the answer is yes, it’s time to get rid of this problem and make 2018 a little more stress-free.
 Here are seven ways to get paid on time that you can apply to your business.

 Whether it be a worn out equipment or a faulty age old system, if it’s no longer helping out your business’ bottom line, it’s time to get rid of it.
-2018 should be the year of making things easier and more efficient for your business and replacing what needs to be replaced should be the first step.
+2018 should be the year of making things easier and more efficient for your business.
+Replacing what needs to be replaced should be the first step.
 If your budget doesn’t allow for some of these replacements, consider applying for a merchant advance program to help you out.

-Since starting your business, you probably have had some long term goals you’ve always wanted to get to – something like expansion of products or services, getting a second location, or create a new department.
-If you can only see your business growing in the way you want it to by going for at least one of your long term goals, 2018 is the year to take that leap of faith.
+Since starting your business, you probably have had some long term goals you’ve always wanted to get to; something like expansion of products or services, getting a second location, or create a new department.
+2018 is the year to take that leap of faith.
+See your business growing in the way you want it to by going for at least one of your long term small business goals.
 However, don’t be careless about this – be sure that your business is ready before taking this step.